 We were on a hike recently where we saw a young college age hiker who had no water, backpack or any gear.
 She had a map and looked like she was planning to be out hiking for quite a while.
 We were kind of concerned because it was a hot summer day and she didn’t look like she was prepared to stay hydrated.

-Whether you choose to use a Lifestraw water bottle like we have or just pack multiple water bottles for each person, plan a way to carry enough water for each person.
+Whether you choose to use a filtered water bottle or just pack multiple water bottles for each person or use a camelback bladder backpack, plan to carry enough water for each person.

 We always pack snacks even if we don’t plan on taking all day hikes.
 We typically go about 1-2 hours out on the hike then stop at a pretty overlook or waterfall and let everyone refuel.
 Make sure you think about snacks that won’t get ruined with the heat or be squished in a backpack.
 Chocolate and bananas are not good options.
 But granola bars, trail mix or apples pack well.

 If you hike very long at all, you will find that you need facilities and most of the time there are no restrooms out on hiking trails.
 Take along simple TP Kits that allow you to be prepared for any emergency.
 Wipes are also a great thing to have on hand if you end up falling into a muddy creek or need to clean your hands before you eat your snacks.

 Everyone generates trash in their day to day life.
 We always take a plastic bag so we can contain our own personal trash and then pick up other trash as we are hiking out.